History of Innisidgen Lower and Upper Burial Chambers

 The Innisidgen Graves

-The two entrance graves at Innisidgen were constructed on a hill overlooking a wide valley.
-Beside and below, filling the valley bottom, were walled fields.
+The two entrance graves at Innisidgen were constructed on a hill overlooking a coastal inlet, which had been inundated over the previous millennium.
+In earlier prehistory, this would have been a wide valley, possibly with walled fields.

 Slight traces of an outer platform, up to 6 feet (2 metres) wide, surround the mound.
 A short, open passage on the eastern side leads to the entrance, which is covered by a massive slab.
 Four further capstones make up the roof of a rectangular burial chamber 15 feet (4.5 metres) long and about 5 feet (1.5 metres) high.